 Reduce screen time - specifically, with just a few tips!

 Neither our eyes nor our entire organism are designed to stare at a screen while sitting in a chair for hours on end.
-Both our eyes and our body need variety and movement.
-That's what you should provide!
+Both our eyes and our bodies need variety and exercise.
+You should provide that!

-I hope this post has given you some valuable tips on how to reduce your daily screen time.
+I hope that this article has given you some valuable tips on how to reduce your daily screen time.
 Do you have any questions, suggestions or further tips for me and all readers?
-Then I'm looking forward to your comments!
+Then I look forward to your comments!

 PS.: Less screen time usually means also more time in the fresh air in nature!
-In the linked article you will learn why this is so healthy.
+In the linked article you can find out why this is so healthy.
 Have fun!